Favourite New Films of 2025

 Films I really wanted to watch this year but didn’t get a chance:

-Blue Heron, The Christophers, If I Had Legs I’d Kick You, Martin Supreme
+Blue Heron (Sophy Romvari), The Christophers (Steven Soderbergh), If I Had Legs I’d Kick You (Mary Bronstein), Marty Supreme (Josh Safdie)

 1. Silent Friend (Ildikó Enyedi)